Dark-Aether/Password_Generator/README.md

 ./GenPasswd [Password size]

-By default, if there is no argument, the size of the password is 12
+By default, if there is no parameters, the size of the password is 12

 Examples
 --------